aravindmunna/hello-world-react-and-typescript-book/Samples/AcceptUserInput.md

 Components are representations of the state of a view over time.
 As events are triggered over time they update state and re-render the component with the new state.
 The flow can be seen as a stream of events that flow in one direction that eventually update component state causing a component to re-render.
 If you know about CQRS, event streaming, or stream processing, there are similar concepts in each.
 UDF is a redundant theme in learning React, hence a redundant theme in this book.

 The sample is a simple naive example because we aren't dealing with external or persisted data.
 The scope of the example makes it a little hard to understand UDF.
+In the example we don't have to worry about updating an external store.

-If you are having trouble understanding, when you learn about Flux it will makes more sense.
+If you are having trouble understanding UDF, when you learn about Flux it will makes more sense.
 The Flux architecture helps you visualize data flow in a circular one way round trip.
-Even though it may be hard to see UDF within the context of a single controller the same event flow is used to accomplish UDF in React whether within a single component, a Flux architecture, or using Relay (another Facebook library).
+Even though it may be hard to see UDF within the context of a single component the same event flow is used to accomplish UDF in React whether within a single component, a Flux architecture, or using Relay (another Facebook library).
+When you get into Flux or other data flow patterns or libraries, UDF will be expanded to add additional concepts into the data flow.

 ### UDF vs Bi-directional Data Flow